lidofinance/dual-governance/scripts/deploy/Readme.md

     }
     ```

-    When using `CHAIN="holesky-mocks"` you will need to provide in addition already deployed mock contracts addresses in the same JSON config file (at DEPLOY_CONFIG_FILE_PATH):
+    When using `CHAIN="holesky-mocks"` you will need to provide in addition already deployed mock contracts addresses in the same JSON config file (at DEPLOY_CONFIG_FILE_NAME):

     ```
     {